bootstrapworld/curriculum/lessons/Core/functions-dr/langs/en-us/slides.md

 Once you've completed the Design Recipe page for `rocket-height`, type the code into Definitions Area, replacing any missing and incorrect code with your own.

-Be sure to add the contract, purpose statement, and examples.
+Be sure to add the Contract, purpose statement, and examples.

 Save your work when you're done!